Staff

 François Boudreaux

 François Boudreaux is a multidisciplinary designer.
 As a Fashion Instructor at Material Institute, he focuses on helping students shape their aesthetics, instilling the process of design, and expanding students’ professionalism.
-François has studied both women’s and men’s wear design, continuing his education in the fall at Central Saint Martins for a MA in Womenswear Design.
+François has studied both women’s and men’s wear design, recently obtaining an MA in Womenswear Design from Central Saint Martins.
 Outside of teaching, he also has his own contemporary brand FLYSÓN, which focuses on sporty and elegant products.

 Norma Hedrick